vkruglikov/my-saved-answers/README.md

 - [License](#-license) 🥂

 ## 🌟 Motivation
-In many popular messengers and social media platforms, there is a feature to send saved messages.
+In many popular messengers and social media platforms, there is a feature to send saved answers.
 Currently, Telegram does not have this functionality.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;😊 **Business Communication**: In business, people use prepared responses for common queries, enabling quick replies in customer support.